 Who is involved?

-The sign-up service is delivered in partnership between the National Institute for Health Research and NHS Digital.
+The sign-up service is delivered in partnership between the National Institute for Health and Care Research and NHS Digital.
 NHS Digital is the national information and technology partner to the health and social care system using digital technology to transform the NHS and social care.

 The NIHR is working with equivalent NHS research partners in Northern Ireland, Scotland, Wales.
 We are also working with ZOE, the company behind the COVID symptom tracker app, although ZOE volunteers are also asked to sign up to the NHS COVID-19 Vaccine Research Registry.